Kyoto Day Trip - Photo 1

 Kyoto Day Trip

 Discover the old capital of Japan on this day trip to Kyoto from Osaka.
-Buddhist temples, gardens, imperial palaces, Shinto shrines, and more await.
+Buddhist temples, gardens, imperial palaces, Shinto shrines, and more await you!.
 Description.
-At 9 am, we'll meet at the JR Namba OCAT 1F train station.
-A bus will take us to...
+At 9 am, we will meet at the JR Namba OCAT 1F train station.

 • 10 hours

 Discover the old capital of Japan on this day trip to Kyoto from Osaka.
-Buddhist temples, gardens, imperial palaces, Shinto shrines, and more await.
+Buddhist temples, gardens, imperial palaces, Shinto shrines, and more await you!

 Description

-At 9 am, we'll meet at the JR Namba OCAT 1F train station.
-A bus will take us to Kyoto, with a travel time of about 1 hour.
+At 9 am, we will meet at the JR Namba OCAT 1F train station.
+The bus will take us to Kyoto, with a ride of about 1 hour.

-The first stop will be Fushimi Inari-Taisha, the main Shinto shrine in Kyoto and one of the most beautiful temples in the country.
-After exploring this site, we will visit Kiyomizudera Temple, a group of temples declared a World Heritage Site by UNESCO, an iconic location in the ancient capital.
+The first stop will be Fushimi Inari-Taisha, the main Shinto shrine in Kyoto.
+After exploring, we will visit Kiyomizudera Temple, a UNESCO World Heritage Site and one of the most iconic places in the ancient capital.

-At around 1 pm, we'll stop at a local restaurant for a traditional-style lunch, consisting of a rice dish with tofu and vegetable tempura.
+At around 1 pm, we will stop at a local restaurant for a traditional-style lunch consisting of a rice dish with tofu and vegetable tempura.

-After lunch, we will continue to Kinkaku-ji, known as the Golden Pavilion, which was once the residence of Shogun Ashikaga Yoshimitsu.
+After lunch, we will visit Kinkaku-ji, known as the Golden Pavilion, which was once the residence of Shogun Ashikaga Yoshimitsu.

 Transport only option

-When reserving, you can select the transport only option.
-This will follow the same itinerary but will exclude entrance fees and lunch.
+When making your reservation, you can choose the transport only option.
+This will follow the same itinerary but will not include entrance fees or lunch.

 Included